nkoiv/mists/documentation/projectDescription.md

 Towns are mainly composed of menus (taverns, shops, etc).
 MainMenu is selfexplanatory.

 ###MainMenu
-Game starts at the main menu.
 From the main menu a player can either start a new game, load an existing one, edit game options, or close the game.

 ###Location